-For example, it would be a shame to come all the way to Charleston and not eat at Jestine's Kitchen or Hominy Grill.
-Both are acclaimed far and wide for their down-home Southern flavors: the perfect blue plate is Jestine's fried chicken (enough for two people), collard greens, and macaroni and cheese.
+For example, it would be a shame to come all the way to Charleston and not eat at Jestine's Kitchen, acclaimed far and wide for its down-home Southern flavor.
+The perfect blue plate is Jestine's fried chicken (enough for two people), collard greens, and macaroni and cheese.
 Sample the pickled cucumber slices to start, add a basket of cornbread (with real bits of corn inside), wash it all down with a glass of sweet tea, and you might just start saying "y'all."
 Take a doggie bag if you must because you've got to try a dessert from the nearby Jestine's Sweet Shop.
 You can't go wrong with the three-berry cobbler, the Coca-Cola cake or the lemon cream pie (maybe get a whole one of these to go).
-Hominy Grill puts a slightly more modern spin on its eats with okra and shrimp beignet appetizers, a grilled eggplant and goat cheese sandwich, and sautéed chicken livers.
-But don't worry, there's plenty of collards, field peas with rice and fried chicken here too, some of the city's best shrimp and grits, and a monstrosity called the Charleston Nasty Biscuit.
-And to-die-for buttermilk pie.

-While you're perusing menus, be on the lookout for new twists on old classics.
-Page's Okra Grill offers "redneck rolls, pulled pork barbecue and homemade pimento cheese deep-fried in a spring roll.
+While you're perusing menus in Charleston, be on the lookout for new twists on old classics.
+Page's Okra Grill in nearby Mount Pleasant offers "redneck rolls, pulled pork barbecue and homemade pimento cheese deep-fried in a spring roll.
 Almost everyone has their own shrimp and grits, and now oysters are muscling their way onto everyday menus: fried and served on a spinach sauce that looks like Lowcountry pluff mud at Leon's Fine Poultry and Oysters or fried and served on a deviled egg sauce with bread-and-butter pickles on top at The Grocery.
 And if you just have to have fried chicken livers, your best stop is SNOB (Slightly North of Broad).
 For good ol' South Carolina barbecue and ribs, stop by Jim 'N Nick's Bar-B-Q on King Street for eat-in or take-out.

 James Beard Award-winners

-Charleston chefs are, without a doubt, some of the best in the country but definitely in the Southeast: Sean Brock, formerly of Husk and McCrady's, was named the 2010 Best Chef of the Southeast by the James Beard Foundation and won that organization's 2015 book award for "Heritage;" Mike Lata, chef at FIG (Food Is Good) and The Ordinary, was chosen in 2009 as the Best Chef of the Southeast.
-And Robert Stehling of Hominy Grill was 2008's Best Chef of the Southeast.
-Jason Stanhope, also of FIG, was chosen as the 2015 Best Chef of the Southeast.
+Charleston chefs are, without a doubt, some of the best in the country but definitely in the Southeast: Sean Brock, formerly of Husk and McCrady's, was named the 2010 Best Chef of the Southeast by the James Beard Foundation and won that organization's 2015 book award for "Heritage;" Mike Lata, chef at FIG (Food Is Good) and The Ordinary, was chosen in 2009 as the Best Chef of the Southeast; Jason Stanhope, also of FIG, was chosen as the 2015 Best Chef of the Southeast; and Rodney Scott of Rodney Scott's Whole Hog BBQ was 2018 Best Chef of the Southeast.